 Formatting a book in Microsoft Word is very similar to Adobe InDesign and other typesetting software.
 We are now going to work on the paragraph styles.
 You can bring up the paragraph options under the layout tab and click the little arrow underneath.
 For our novel, we are going to use a basic style which is common in most fiction novels.

 The alignment will be set to justify and the outline level will be body text.
 The indentation will be set to 0cm but under special we will set the first-line indentation.
 For our book, we are going to have a 5mm first-line indent.
 Again, have a look at other books and make a decision based on what you feel would look right for your book.
 The spacing of the paragraphs will be set to 0pt before and after and the line spacing set to single.

-You will now have a book which looks like the below.
-You will notice that this paragraph style we have set indents every first line of every paragraph.
+You will now have a book that looks like the one below.
+You will notice that in this paragraph style we have set indents every first line of every paragraph.
 Now with our book, we don’t want to have the first line of the first paragraph indented.
 We will have to manually adjust this setting by clicking on the first line of the first paragraph and adjusting the margins using the step above.

 Microsoft Word – Chapter Titles